Why Cite Your Sources?

 Important Tip – when creating a new Georgia Southern RefWorks account, you must use an @georgiasouthern.edu email address.
 If you have trouble with this requirement or have any other questions about RefWorks, contact the Information Desk at (912) 478-5645 or use” Ask a Librarian.”

-If you don’t want to use software, here are guides to creating bibliographic citations.
+If you don’t want to use software, here is a guide to creating bibliographic citations for GALILEO resources.